April 16, 2025 – Cancer Disparities

 CURE students have access to a plethora of scientific knowledge and skills training opportunities, including scientific seminars, responsible conduct of research training, and journal clubs to learn to dissect scientific literature.

 Opportunities to expand personal and professional networks are plentiful throughout the summer.
 Students participate in organized career networking roundtables, conduct informational interviews to explore their personalized academic and career interests, and meet a wide variety of scientific professionals.
-They are also encouraged to build connections with their peers in the program to develop community through social events and tea building days such as our annual visit to Hale Reservation.
+They are also encouraged to build connections with their peers in the program to develop community through social events and team building days such as our annual visit to Hale Reservation.
 They are also connected with our extensive alumni network!